 Employers have two main responsibilities with regards to prevention of harassment in the workplace:

-- Develop and implement a written harassment policy
+- Develop and implement a written harassment policy.
+LINK TO SAMPLE POLICY

 - Ensure employees are not exposed to harassment as much as reasonably possible both in and outside of the work place.